Health in Nepal: Oral health

 The government of Nepal does not advocate for institutions like WHO or UNICEF to provide the kind of support that they do for other medical issues because they do not prioritize oral health.
-Also, several misconceptions are very relevant among people like loosening of teeth is normal with increasing age, and losing some teeth won't kill people.
-The majority of people only seek treatment when the disease has worsen or causes unbearable pain.
+Also, several misconceptions are very relevant among people like loosening of teeth is normal with increasing age, and losing some teeth will not kill people.
+The majority of people only seek treatment when the disease has worsened or causes unbearable pain.

 Child health

 Nepal is also on track to achieve MDG 4, having attained a rate of 35.8 under 5 child deaths per 1000 live births in 2015, down from 162 in 1991 according to national data.
 Global estimates indicate that the rate has been reduced by 65% from 128 to 48 per 1000 live births between 1991 and 2013.
 Nepal has successfully improved coverage of effective interventions to prevent or treat the most important causes of child mortality through a variety of community-based and national campaign approaches.
 These include high coverage of semiannual vitamin A supplementation and deworming; CB-IMCI; high rates of full child immunization; and moderate coverage of exclusive breastfeeding of children under 6 months.
 However, in the past few years, the NMR has remained stagnant with it being stated at around 22.2 deaths per 1000 live births in 2015.
 This compares to a rate of 27.7 in India (2015) and 45.5 in Pakistan (2015).

 The NMR is a serious concern in Nepal, accounting for 76% of the infant mortality rate (IMR) and 58% of the under 5 mortality rate (U5MR) as of 2015, and is one of its challenges going forward.
 Typically, a history of conflict negatively affects health indicators.
 However, Nepal made progress in most health indicators despite its decade-long armed conflict.
 Attempts to understand this has provided a number of possible explanations including the fact that in most instances the former rebels did not purposely disrupt delivery of health services; pressure was applied on health workers to attend clinics and provide services in rebel base areas; the conflict created an environment for improved coordination among key actors; and Nepal's public health system adopted approaches that targeted disadvantaged groups and remote areas, particularly community-based approaches for basic service delivery with a functional community support system through female community health volunteers (FCHVs), women's groups and Health Facility Operational Management Committees (HFOMCs).